Procedure for course evaluations

 Response rates

 The response rate is mainly secured by carrying out evaluations in class and by regularly involving students in the evaluation process.
-At the Faculty of Social Sciences, the accepted rate of response is 50%.
+At the Faculty of Social Sciences, the target response rate for evaluations is 50%.
 Ongoing efforts are made to improve the response rates.
 Response rates are the focus of attention when choosing the method of evaluation, and communication about the purpose and result of the course evaluations also aim to increase response rates.
 Ways of increasing response rates are regularly considered by the Boards of Studies, among departmental management, in the Heads of Studies Forum, as well as by the Faculty management team.

 Heads of Studies prepare annual course evaluations for each department at a maximum of three pages in which evaluations for the most recent academic year are summarised.
 The faculty has a template to be used for the summative teaching evaluation reports.
 Course evaluation reports place courses of study into one of three categories: A, B or C. This is made on the basis of the results from the survey and subsequent discussion in the board of studies.